stevedekorte/strvct.net/README.md

 - new or updated object records are committed in a single transaction at the end of the event loop

-- Automatic garbage collection of the stored object graph occurs, on startup or when requested
+- Automatic garbage collection of the stored object graph occurs on startup, or when requested.
 - Only objects reachable from the root domain object are stored.
 That is, an object is not queued for storage unless it is set in a persistent property or as a member of a persistent collection.

 <!--